-Key Audit Matter Audit Response As at 31 December 2021, the Group's inventories were Our audit procedures included, and were not limited to, \$18.91 million (2020: \$17.07 million), representing the following: a significant balance on the statement of financial position of the Group.
-Discussed with management on the Group's policy on making allowance for inventory obslescence; At the end of each reporting period, management assesses whether there are any inventories that stated Evaluated management's basis for the inventory at cost which are above their net realisable value provisions, outcome of estimations and ("NRV").
-If so, these inventories are written down to methodology applied to identify slow moving and their NRV. obsolete inventories; Management's allowance for inventory obsolescence Reviewed management's assessment of is subjective and is influenced by estimates concerning the estimation of NRV of inventories as at 31 December 2021 to determine whether the the level of sale activity. inventories are measured at the lower of cost and NRV; Attended and observed the inventory count conducted by management at the year end and assessed the adequacy of controls in placed for the inventory count to ascertain that inventories are in good and saleable condition; and Tested the Group's application of the weighted average cost method and the appropriateness of the carrying amount of the inventories, with reference to the NRV of the inventories selected in our testing.
+Key Audit Matter Our Audit Response and As at 31 December 2022, the Group's inventories Our audit procedures included. were \$21.59 million (2021: \$18.91 million), were not limited the following: representing a significant balance on the statement of financial position of the Group.
+Discussed with management on the Group's policy on making allowance for inventory obsolescence; At the end of each reporting period, management assesses whether there are any inventories stated at Evaluated management's basis for the cost which are above their net realisable value ("NRV"). inventory provisions, outcome of estimations If so, these inventories are written down to their NRV. and methodology applied to identify slow moving and obsolete inventories; allowance Management's for inventorv obsolescence is subjective and is influenced by management's Reviewed assessment estimates concerning the level of sale activity. of the estimation of NRV of inventories as at 31 December 2022 to determine whether the inventories are measured NRV: the lower of cost and Attended and observed the inventory count conducted by management at the year end and assessed the adequacy of controls in placed for the inventory count to ascertain that inventories are in good and saleable condition; and Tested the Group's application of the weighted average cost method and the appropriateness of the carrying amount of the inventories, with reference to the NRV of the inventories selected in our testing.